Default Ambiguity: Finding the Best Solution to the Clearing Problem: Different model variants

-However, the third variant only requires that no directed cycle in the dependency graph contains a red edge.
-This model already ensures the existence of a solution \cite{base1}, while still allowing reasonably rich behavior.
-We show that our hardness results already apply in this restricted model.
+Based on the dependency graph, the work of \cite{base1} discusses $3$ restricted classes of financial systems that always guarantee the existence of a solution.
+The most general of these classes is the class that we refer to as \textit{RFC systems}, when no directed cycle in the dependency graph contains a red edge.
+This model already ensures the existence of a solution \cite{base1}, while still allowing reasonably rich behavior, so it might be of particular interest.

-For the general intuition behind this restricted model, consider the strongly connected components of the dependency graph.
-Within each such component, we only have green edges, which ensures that if the recovery rate outside this component is fixed, then there exists a maximal solution within this component.
-Given arbitrary topological ordering of the components, every component is only affected by the preceding components in the ordering.
-Therefore, we can iterate through the components in this order, and always select the maximal solution in the current component, considering the chosen recovery rates of the preceding components to be already fixed.
+For the general intuition behind this restricted model, we can consider the strongly connected components (SCCs) of the dependency graph.
+Within each such SCC we only have green edges, which ensures that if the recovery rate outside this component is fixed, then there exists a maximal solution within this component.
+Given a topological ordering of SCCs, every component is only affected by the preceding components in the ordering.
+Therefore, we can iterate through the components in this order, and always select the maximal solution in the current component, considering the recovery rates of the preceding components to be already fixed.

-However, while this ensures the existence of a solution, it does not trivialize the problem of selecting the best solution according to a specific objective function.
-This method only provides the solution which contains the maximal subsolution in the first component.
-However, selecting a different (non-maximal) subsolution in the first component can allow us to end up with a different subsolution in the second component, which may be much more optimal in terms of the objective function if the second component is larger or more influential in some other way.